ua-snap/nws-drought/README.md

 `python download.py`

+## Data sources

+Data is sourced from the Climate Data Store.

+The ERA5 hourly and monthly data are delayed by three months, so the [ERA5T near-real-time preliminary dataset](https://confluence.ecmwf.int/display/CUSF/ERA5+CDS+requests+which+return+a+mixture+of+ERA5+and+ERA5T+data) is used to fill in data up until five days from the current date.

 ## Testing + Development

+*TBD pending finalizing the environment default install* You may want to install `jupyter` within the Conda environment to use the files in the `notebooks/` directory for interactive work with these scripts.
+To do so, `conda install jupyter notebook`.

 Set the PYTHONPATH to include the root project, i.e. `export PYTHONPATH=$PYTHONPATH:/full/path/to/this/directory`

 Set the application debug mode with `export NWS_DROUGHT_DEBUG=True` (or disable it with `unset NWS_DROUGHT_DEBUG` or use `export NWS_DROUGHT_DEBUG=False`).
 Debug mode bypasses the downloads.

-If you are testing the download functionality, I recommend constraining the `area` like so:
+If you are testing the download functionality, consider constraining the `area` like so:

 ```
  "area": [